-The spawning success and recruitment rate of paddlefish is directly influenced by the magnitude, timing, and duration of peak flows.
-Berg (1981) postulated that a minimum flow of 14,000 cfs maintained for a period of 30 days is required to trigger paddlefish to move out of their staging areas and migrate upstream to spawning locations.
-This requirement has been observed in the Fort Peck stock by monitoring flows (Table 1) and movement patterns, and comparing those to year class strength through aging and YOY sampling.
-Our data suggests the closer flows resemble those postulated by Berg, the more likely we are to observe higher densities of YOY paddlefish during our visual counts.
+Spawning success of paddlefish is directly influenced by the magnitude, timing, and duration of peak flows.
+Berg (1981) postulated that a minimum flow of 14,000 cfs, maintained for a period of 30 days, is required to trigger paddlefish to move out of their staging areas and migrate upstream to spawning locations.
+This migratory trigger has been observed in the Fort Peck stock by monitoring flows (Table 1) and movement patterns and comparing those to year class strength through aging and YOY sampling.
+Our data suggests the closer flows resemble those postulated by Berg, the more likely we are to observe higher densities of YOY paddlefish during our summer visual counts.
 However, when flows are marginal to poor, our data suggests paddlefish in the Upper Missouri are still reproducing, though the year-class is small when compared to year-classes observed during high flows.

 During the 1990s and early 2000s, 7 of the 20 years met the requirements necessary for successful migration and spawning (Figure 3 and 4).
 From 2000-2007, flows did not meet the minimum flow and duration requirements (Figure 4).
 However, since 2008, paddlefish jaws aged from harvested fish contained age classes produced from these "poor" flow years.
-Flow requirements were met from 2008-2011 and again in 2014 and 2017 (Figure 5; Table 1).
+Flow requirements were met from 2008-2011 and again in 2014 and 2017-2019 (Figure 5; Table 1).
 The historic spring flows experienced in 2011 on the Upper Missouri River were the fifth highest ever recorded at the USGS Landusky gauging station (peak flow > 72,000 cfs; Figure 5).

-In 2017, the Missouri River basin snow water equivalent was 100% of normal on March 1st.
-The Missouri River at the Fred Robinson Bridge was free of ice cover by the first week of April.
-Flows gradually increased and obtained trigger flows in mid-May (flows < 14,000 cfs) and peaked at approximately 19,600 cfs on May 21st.
-Flows remained high until June 24th, then quickly receded by July 1st.
-Peak flow met and exceeded trigger flows for 42 days in 2017.
+In 2019, the Missouri River basin snow water equivalent was 120% of normal on March 1st.
+The Missouri River at the Fred Robinson Bridge was free of ice cover by the last week of March.
+Flows rapidly increased and obtained trigger flows in early-April (flows > 20,000 cfs).
+The high flows created a large ice jam downstream of the Fred Robinson Bridge which caused substantial flooding and ice scouring upstream of Rock Creek.
+Flows remained high through May (flows > 16,000 cfs) and gradually fell to ~13,000 cfs by mid-June.
+Peak flow met and exceeded trigger flows for 80 days in 2019.

-Hydrograph information (Figures 2, 3, and 4) suggests that good spawning conditions vary among years (Table 1).
-Poor recruitment due to low river flows and reduced water levels on Fort Peck Reservoir from 2000-2007 has been identified by YOY visual counts, which have been conducted annually since 1997 (Kozfkay & Scarnecchia 2002; Bowersox 2004; Miller 2005; Miller & Scarnecchia 2006).
+Hydrograph information (Figures 3, 4, and 5) suggests that good spawning conditions vary among years (Table 1).
+Poor year-class strength and recruitment due to low river flows and reduced pool elevations on Fort Peck Reservoir from 2000-2007 has been observed by YOY visual counts, which have been conducted annually since 1997 (Kozfkay & Scarnecchia 2002; Bowersox 2004; Miller 2005; Miller & Scarnecchia 2006).
 Effort has varied among years due to scheduling conflicts, limited personnel, and pit tagging efforts.
-Good recruitment of YOY paddlefish was observed in 1997, 1998, 2008, and 2011; when flows exceeded the historical hydrograph and Fort Peck Reservoir levels were high.
+Good recruitment of YOY paddlefish was observed in 1997, 1998, 2008, 2011 and 2018; when flows exceeded the historical hydrograph and Fort Peck Reservoir levels were high.

-In 2017, one YOY and no sub-adult paddlefish were observed during the fixed transects between RM 1867.5 and 1882.5 (Table 2).
-In addition to the standardized counts, we applied a total of

-15.25 hours of random search effort on August 3rd-4th and August 15th-17th to identify habitats containing YOY paddlefish not sampled during the transect counts (Table 3).
-These random searches were conducted near the river/reservoir interface and outside of the standard transect area (RM 1863-1887).
-Random counts yielded a total of one YOY, one sub-adult and six adult paddlefish being observed (Table 3).
+In 2019, four YOY and six sub-adult paddlefish were observed during the fixed transects between RM 1866.5 and 1881.5 (Table 2).
+In addition to the standardized counts, we applied a total of nine hours of random search effort on August 9th and August 21st-22nd to identify habitats containing YOY paddlefish not sampled during the transect counts (Table 3).
+These random searches were conducted near the river/reservoir interface and outside of the standard transect area (RM 1863- 1887).
+Random counts yielded a total of four YOY, 10 sub-adult and 28 adult paddlefish being observed (Table 3).